-- Pancake toppings: maple syrup, butter, fresh strawberries and sliced banana help to present the pancake stack (and oohhhs and ahhhs to the table).
+- Pancake toppings: maple syrup, butter, fresh strawberries and sliced banana on top of the pancakes (will bring oohhhs and ahhhs to the table).
 If you want to use additional or different toppings, be my guest!

 - Breakfast or brunch: these work for both, even dessert if you please!
-The smell of these cooking on the stove on a Sunday morning is delightful!!
+A Valentine's day treat with breakfast in bed perhaps.
+The smell of these delicious strawberry pancakes cooking on the stove on a Sunday morning is delightful!!
 (Also irresistible!).

 The photo below is to show you exactly what you need to make the recipe.
+They are each simple ingredients which you will easily be able to get ahold of.
 Please refer to the printable recipe card for specific ingredient measurements.